edwardszhou/p5js-web-debugger/README.md

 ## How to test extension

-Download this reposity as a zip file and unzip on your computer.
+Download this repository as a zip file and unzip on your computer.
 In order to use the extension in Chrome, navigate to chrome://extensions, turn on developer mode in the upper right corner, and click "load unpacked".
 From there, select the folder "p5-debug-extension" from within your download.
 It should work when accessing editor.p5js.org (sometimes it doesn't load or the button doesn't quite work; reloading usually fixes it).

 ## Features